lucia2007/towers-of-hanoi/README.md

 #### Frequent Visitor
   - A user can try to use the minimum number of moves which according to [Wikipeadia](https://en.wikipedia.org/wiki/Tower_of_Hanoi) is 2**n - 1.

 [Back to top](#contents)
 ## Creation Process
 ### Planning

-Before I started working on the actual application, I created a flow chart which helped me organize dependencies and provided me with a blueprint to follow when developing the app.
+Before I started working on the actual application, I created a flow chart (see below) which helped me organize dependencies and provided me with a blueprint to follow when developing the app.
 This was extremely useful especially in moments when it was not clear where a certain function or a feature belonged, what the dependencies were or what should be tackled next.

+I tried to break each step into a managable bite-size function so the code would be easy to read and understand.
+I started by figuring out the dimensions of my disks and the maximum number of disks the user would be able to use for choosing difficulty levels.
+Afterwards, I focused on being able to move the disks from one base to another.
+At first I was printing the pyramids below each other for simplicity, but later I changed the layout to parallel for better readability and to go back to the original layout.
+Towards the end of the development process, I started adding some nice-to-have features, like clearing the screen for a less messy output or shortening and rephrasing the rules and prompts for better comprehension.
+As I went, I refactored the code wherever possible to make it easily comprehensible.

+For this project, I did not create any wireframes, as the application is rather simple in layout and is mainly intended to be played on the desktop.
+But, I was inspired by this [picture](readme-images/tower-of-hanoi.png) and this [version in terminal](/readme-images/towers_of_hanoi_terminal.gif).

+My main goal was for the content to fit within the restricted size of the window.
+The width of the window also predetermined the highest level of difficulty, as the largest disks needed to fit three times next to each other on the screen of 80 characters.
+I used the clear function to keep the CLI neat and easily readable.

 Example of requirements taken into account:
+  - The game will use simple and clear representation of the towers of Hanoi.
   - The user will be able to choose the level of difficulty.
   - The screen will be cleared periodically, so the user is not overwhelmed or confussed by a large number of print statements.
   - The game will show the scores in the winning message and compare them to minimum required moves.